Who is responsible for evil? Does God know what He is going to do before He does it?

 I believe, quite simply, that God's ultimate goal is to transfer, out of this present existence, the people whom He predestined to accept Him and to know that His ways are best.
 Since these are the only ones who, eventually, will enter into the new and perfect Creation, it may seem "bad" and "evil" of God to have created multitudes of people who will not accept Him, who are preordained for destruction (Romans 9:21,22), and who never will enter that new Creation (Hebrews 3:11).

 There will be some who will read what I have just stated and will think, "Then who does God think He is, having created a universe with evil, suffering, pain, and bad things being a part of it?
-What gives Him the right to choose the hopeless, devastating fate of innumerable members of humankind, along with the joyous, blissful eternal life of countless others?"
+What gives Him the right to choose the hopeless, devastating fate of innumerable members of humankind, including torture, murder and suicide, along with the joyous, blissful eternal life of countless others?"

 HOWEVER, God will not be getting what He wants at "no cost" to Him.
 In fact, He has paid the ultimate price to be able to obtain what He desires, any way He wishes to acquire it, even if it involves the pain and suffering of billions of people and animals on the earth.

-Perhaps "sin" is more than mere disobedience to God and involves "the causing of pain and suffering to others, for one's own advantage and gain."
+Perhaps "sin" is more than merely disobedience to God.
+On some level, it would seem to involve "the causing of pain and suffering to others, for one's own advantage and gain."
 In a figurative sense, then, might not God Himself fall into this latter category?
 As it is written, "God made him [Jesus] who had no sin to be sin for us..."
 (2 Corinthians 5:21), and "The wages of sin is death..."
 (Romans 6:23).

 The ultimate price God has paid is death on a cross (see Was Jesus God?).
 Besides death, God also has paid (and, I believe, continues to pay) the price of inconceivable and unimaginable heartache and pain, due to the eternal loss of untold multitudes of His exquisitely-crafted creatures, created for destruction—wishing that all of them could come to a saving knowledge of Him, followed by repentance (2 Peter 3:9), but knowing that many of them will not.